rfo909/CFT/README.md

 @x       - copy selection of files to clipboard, to be moved on @v
 @v       - paste selection of files to current dir
 ```

-### Protection mechanism

-CFT has a built-in directory and file *protection*, which may help us avoid modifying critical data on live
-systems, such as database files, logs, etc.

-Read more about it in the docs, or view the Youtube tutorial video [episode six](https://www.youtube.com/watch?v=7e-f1gudxpE&list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO&index=7).

 ### Global functions